clach04/linkedimagedownloader_en/README.md

-# linkedimagedownloader_en
+# Linked Image Downloader English and Japanese

-English translation of linkedimagedownloader by 音水 (Sound Water) for FireFox.
+English translation of LinkedImageDownloader by 音水 (Sound Water) for FireFox.

 For original see: